Lac du Nibiinaabe – Enjoy my first blog post.

 - ½ teaspoon Salt

-- Spray 8 x 11-inch baking dish with cooking spray and set aside.
+- Spray an 8 x 11-inch baking dish with cooking spray and set aside.

-- When preparing baked oatmeal for the week ahead, be sure to cool completely before refrigerating.
-Cover the baking dish with foil or plastic wrap or store individual servings in individual glass serving dishes for easy reheating.
+- When preparing baked oatmeal for the week ahead, cool completely before refrigerating.
+Cover the baking dish with foil or plastic wrap or store individual servings in glass dishes for easy reheating.
 Refrigerate for up to one week.
 Enjoy!

 Nutrition